boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 - If the source account holds sufficient funds for the baker fee, but insufficient additional funds for the burn fee, the operation may be included in a block.
 In such a case, if the block containing the given operation is included in the blockchain, the baker receives the baker fee, but the operation itself fails.

 #### Operation weight
 There are two protocol constants that limit how many operations can go in a block.
-The first limit is on the total gas used by all operations, and the second limit is on the total additional storage added by all operations.
+The first limit is on the total gas used by all operations [10,400,000](https://tzstats.com/protocols/PsFLorenaUUuikDWvMDr6fGBRG8kt3e3D3fHoXK1j1BFRxeSH4i), and the second limit is on the total size in bytes of all the operations ([512kB](https://gitlab.com/tezos/tezos/-/blob/master/src/proto_009_PsFLoren/lib_protocol/main.ml#L84) as of the Florence protocol).
 For a block to be valid, the total of all the operations in the block must not exceed either of these limits.
-Given these limits, bakers are incentivized to prioritize operations that pay the highest baker fee relative to their gas and storage usage.
+Given these limits, bakers are incentivized to prioritize operations that pay the highest baker fee relative to their gas and size.

 In the Tezos node reference implementation, bakers prioritize operations based on their _weight_ ([source code](https://gitlab.com/tezos/tezos/-/blob/master/src/proto_009_PsFLoren/lib_delegate/client_baking_forge.ml#L283)), where the weight is defined as:
 ```
-weight = fee / (max ( (storage/storage_block_limit), (gas/gas_block_limit)))
+weight = fee / (max ( (size/max_size), (gas/gas_block_limit)))
 ```
 * `fee` - baker fee
-* `storage` - operation storage
+* `size` - operation size in bytes
-* `storage_block_limit` - storage limit for a block
+* `max_size` - operation list size limit for a block
 * `gas` - operation gas
 * `gas_block_limit` - gas limit for a block